Clutch

-A clutch is a mechanical device that allows the output shaft to be disconnected from the rotating input shaft.
+A clutch is a mechanical device that allows an output shaft to be disconnected from a rotating input shaft.
 The clutch's input shaft is typically attached to a motor, while the clutch's output shaft is connected to the mechanism that does the work.

 In a motor vehicle, the clutch acts as a mechanical linkage between the engine and transmission.
 By disengaging the clutch, the engine speed (RPM) is no longer determined by the speed of the driven wheels.

 Another example of clutch usage is in electric drills.
 The clutch's input shaft is driven by a motor and the output shaft is connected to the drill bit (via several intermediate components).
-The cluch allows the drill bit to either spin at the same speed as the motor (clutch engaged), spin at a lower speed as the motor (clutch slipping) or remain stationary while the motor is spinning (clutch disengaged).
+The clutch allows the drill bit to either spin at the same speed as the motor (clutch engaged), spin at a lower speed than the motor (clutch slipping) or remain stationary while the motor is spinning (clutch disengaged).

 Types

 Dry clutch

-A dry clutch uses dry friction to transfer power from the input shaft to the output shaft, for example a friction disk pressing on a car engine's flywheel.
-The majority of clutches are dry clutches, especially in vehicles with manual transmissions.
+A dry clutch uses dry friction to transfer power from the input shaft to the output shaft, for example a friction disk presses against a car engine's flywheel by a spring mechanism.
+The wheels of the vehicle are only powered when the flywheel is in contact with the friction disk.
+To stop the transfer of power, the friction disk is moved away from the flywheel by means of a lever mechanism.
+The majority of automotive clutches on manual transmissions are dry clutches.
 Slippage of a friction clutch (where the clutch is partially engaged but the shafts are rotating at different speeds) is sometimes required, such as when a motor vehicle accelerates from a standstill; however the slippage should be minimised to avoid increased wear rates.

 In a pull-type clutch, pressing the pedal pulls the release bearing to disengage the clutch.
 In a push-type clutch, pressing the pedal pushes the release bearing to disengage the clutch.

 A multi-plate clutch consists of several friction plates arranged concentrically.
 In some cases, it is used instead of a larger diameter clutch.
 Drag racing cars use multi-plate clutches to control the rate of power transfer to the wheels as the vehicle accelerates from a standing start.

 Some clutch disks include springs designed to change the natural frequency of the clutch disc, in order to reduce NVH within the vehicle.
 Also, some clutches for manual transmission cars use a clutch delay valve to avoid abrupt engagements of the clutch.